 Macquarie scientists are part of a promising international research project which has developed a better way to treat the fatal brain tumour Glioblastoma multiforme with chemotherapy drugs, using nanoparticles to both trick the Blood Brain Barrier into admitting the drugs, and to get the drugs to target the tumour at its source.

-The brain postman: Dr Binyang Shi's nickname springs from the fact that he can help delvier drugs into the brain that get past the blood-brain-barrier.
+The brain postman: Dr Bingyang Shi's nickname springs from the fact that he can help delvier drugs into the brain that get past the blood-brain-barrier.

 Dr Shi, who is an NHMRC-ARC Dementia Research Development Fellow from Macquarie’s Department of Biomedical Sciences, together with Macquarie Research Fellow, Anne (Yan) Zou, led an international consortium of scientists at Henan University, Nankai University and Sichuan University for the project.